Hayley96/CsvParserConsole/README.md

    5. [Main Entry Point](#mainentrypoint)

 ## Introduction :wave: <a name="introduction"></a>
-An .NET 6 Console app designed to parse a CSV file and return records from different queries based on a pre-established set of criteria.
+A .NET Console application designed to parse a CSV file and return records from different queries based on a pre-established set of criteria.

 ## :computer: Application Overview <a name="applicationOverview"></a>